bahmutov/cypress-examples/docs/recipes/table-cell-by-column-heading.md

 Imagine we have a table with multiple rows and want to find all rows by the certain cell values.
 We will use the column headings.

+You can find this recipe shown in the video [Find Table Rows With The Given Cells By The Column Titles](https://youtu.be/PI5EOTNwKuQ).

 <!-- fiddle Find all rows with certain cell values -->

 ```html hide